skelterjohn/prevmtable/README.md

 ###hooks###

-Prevmtable currently has four hooks, for instace creation, deletion, loss, and for zone exhaustion.
+Prevmtable currently has four hooks, for instance creation, deletion, loss, and for zone exhaustion.
 Put a script (don't forget, eg, the "#!/bin/bash" at the top) in a project metadata attribute pointed to by the hooks in the config.

 The script hook will be downloaded and run each time the hook fires, so the project metadata can be safely changed during prevmtable operation.